 Both private organizations and government agencies can help provide seniors with DME (Durable Medical Equipment).
 DME can include wheelchairs, walkers, lift chairs, and more.
 Seniors in need can receive this equipment at a discounted rate and may even be able to loan this equipment at no cost.

 A Medicaid Waiver can help seniors who require long-term care stay within a community rather than moving to a long-term care facility.
-The Senior Medicare Hotline is an excellent resource for seniors who need help learning to pay their medical expenses.
+The Senior Medicare Hotline is an excellent resource for seniors needing help paying their medical expenses.
 In addition to helping educate seniors, the nonprofit organization also offers grants for medical bills.

 Groceries are necessary; for many seniors, the grocery budget gets stretched thin when the cost of goods increases and fixed incomes remain the same.
 Several government benefits for seniors programs help seniors with the cost of food, whether through direct donations or a program that provides funds to seniors to grocery shop.